popaDaria/IcarusInBloom/README.md

  2. Completed
  3. Completed
  4. Completed
- 5. Changed implementation - now appears with the watering part - Completed
+ 5. Changed implementation - now appears with the watering part

  ###### SHOULD have